-Do you care about performance?
-Do you monitor it closely?
-Did you know that by taking the appropriate actions, you can drastically increase performance?
+Do you care about sales performance management?
+Do you monitor your team’s performance closely?
+Did you know that by taking the appropriate actions, you can drastically increase it?
 If not, you should probably start caring about it.
-As a Sales Head or even as a Sales Manager one of the most important criteria you need to worry about: sales performance management.
-Now, let’s illustrate this using an example.
+As a Sales Head or even as a Sales Manager it is one of the most important metrics you need to worry about.
+Now, let’s illustrate sales performance management using an example.

 Back in 1954, nobody in the world could run a mile in under 4 minutes.
 Every athlete trained in a particular way, and it was thought that the limit of human performance had just about been reached.
 On May 6th, 1954, Roger Bannister crashed through the performance barrier and ran a mile in 3:59.04 – only a fraction better, but it meant he was faster than all of the competition he had at the time.
 Research into human physiology and performance science led to improved training methods over the following years, and the World Record is now 3:43.13.

 All professional male middle-distance runners now need to achieve a 4-minute mile to be considered contenders, and anyone slower just isn’t good enough.
 However, with what has been learned in the more-than-half-century since Roger Bannister’s amazing run, training techniques can be implemented to improve almost anyone’s time.